-I, the undersigned, do allege that, in my p individual(s): versonal knowledge, the following, who
+I, the undersigned, do allege that, in my poindividual(s): ersonal knowledge, the following

 hold(s) the position of , wno

-did commit a violation of law, or of a gui General Court.
-In support of my complain of facts.
-I understand that the filing of thi that the initial review and preliminary shall be conducted in nonpublic session us individual(s) complained against.
-I furthed disclosure of confidential matters or mate punishable in accordance with RSA 14-B-4 deline, rule or regulation of the t, I offer the following statement s complaint is confidential and investigation of this complaint nless otherwise requested by the r understand that unauthorized erials contrary to RSA 14-B:4, is
+did commit a violation of law, or of a guid General Court.
+In support of my complaint of facts.
+I understand that the filing of this that the initial review and preliminary shall be conducted in nonpublic session un individual(s) complained against.
+I further disclosure of confidential matters or mate punishable in accordance with RSA 14-B:4 c, I offer the following statement is complaint is confidential and investigation of this complaint aless otherwise requested by the r understand that unauthorized rials contrary to RSA 14-B:4, is

 STATEMENT (May include reference to the e provision(s) allegedly violated):

 Signed,

 Printed name:

-Address: -
+Address:

--

-On this the day of , 20, before me,, the undersigned officer,
+On this the day of , 20, before me,

-the above-named signatory/signatories personally ing document by him/her/them subscribed is true. appeared and took oath that the forego-
+the above-named signatory/signatories personally a ing document by him/her/them subscribed is true. the undersigned officer, appeared and took oath that the forego-

 TITLE OF OFFICER